-What’s really unfortunate about this whole situation, is that I think the majority of people who perpetuate this lie, have no idea they’re doing anything wrong!
-The calculations ignoring compound annual growth rate are so embedded that even advisors, CFPs, investment advisers and other financial professionals spout off the numbers without questioning their validity.
+What's really unfortunate about this whole situation, is that I think the majority of people who perpetuate this lie, have no idea they're doing anything wrong!
+The calculations ignoring compound annual growth rates are so embedded that even advisors, CFPs, investment advisers, and other financial professionals spout off the numbers without questioning their validity.

-I can’t say they are being deliberately dishonest but I can say that most are just ignorant to the facts.
+I can't say they are being deliberately dishonest but I can say that most are just ignorant of the facts.

 And I'm not sure which is worse?

 My advice is to do the math yourself and ask lots of questions.
 Only then can you be confident that you've made a wise decision.